woobrendan/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp is the first project for bootcamp students to get comfortable with creating web API's and setting up servers that interact accordingly with the client(s).

 ## Final Product